 That’s basically what short-term goals are.
 They’re the stopovers that let you know you’re going in the right direction.
-And you need them in managing your personal finance because earning $1 million, for example, seems crazy if you’ve got no idea what you’re doing.
+And you need them in managing your personal finance because saving $1 million, for example, seems crazy if you’ve got no idea what you’re doing.

 And short term financial goals are ideally achievable in one year or less.
 So they’re pretty useful for: